prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Can you mix and match networks between execution layer and consensus layer?** <br />
 No. See [Nodes and networks](../concepts/nodes-networks.md) for more information.

+**Can I stake with less than 32 ETH?**
+<a href='https://ethereum.org/en/staking/pools/'>Pooled staking</a> lets you stake with less than 32 ETH.

+**What should I do if I can't run a node using my own hardware?**
+<a href='https://ethereum.org/en/staking/saas/'>Staking as a service</a> lets you delegate hardware management to a third party.

 <!-- **I'm new to Ethereum, and I'm a visual learner.
 Can you show me how these things work?
 How much disk space does each node type require?** <br />
 The Beginner's Introduction to Prysm uses diagrams to help you visualize Ethereum's architecture, and Prysm's too.
 (TODO) -->